 Once you’ve created your content, it’s important to promote it.
 This will help you get more people to see it and will also help you build links.

-There are a number of ways that you can promote your content.
+There are several ways that you can promote your content.
 You can share it on social media, post it in forums, and submit it to directories.

 How do you build topical relevance?